BlinkZer0/Chord-and-Keys/README.md

 # Chord & Scale Library

 Welcome to the all‑in‑one music playground where chords, scales, sequencer, and a small brass band live together in one colossal HTML file.
 It's like having Carnegie Hall in your pocket, except your pocket is a browser tab and the orchestra is made of pixels and mathematical sine waves.
 It runs entirely in the browser using [Tailwind CSS](https://tailwindcss.com/) for style and [Tone.js](https://tonejs.github.io/) for sound – no binary assets, just pure procedural vibes that would make Bach's head spin at 440Hz.
+And unlike real concert halls, no usher will shush you—though your CPU might.

+## Feature Set

+Here's what the app currently does without any smoke, mirrors, or binary files:

+* **Chord & scale library** – explore Western harmony and far‑flung systems like Maqam right in your browser.
+* **Instrument visualizers** – orientation‑aware charts for wind, brass, and strings that redraw themselves procedurally.
+* **Eight‑track sequencer** – piano roll editing, pattern pasting, and transport controls for quick composition.
+* **MIDI in & out** – import multi‑track files and export your work for a DAW or your cousin's SoundCloud.
+* **Skins** – eleven mathematical gradients to suit every mood without loading a single PNG.

 ## Bells, Whistles, and Other Instruments